chef/chef-web-docs/chef_master/source/setup_air_gap_chef_automate.rst

 Set up |automate| in an air-gapped environment
 ========================================================

 |automate| can be setup to deploy cookbooks and applications in an air-gapped environment.
-The topic describes
+This topic describes
 how to setup a basic cookbook to be delivered through |automate| using the ` delivery-truck cookbook <https://github.com/chef-cookbooks/delivery-truck>`__ in an air-gapped environment.

-.. note:: By default, the delivery-truck cookbook is configured for use with |automate|-backed projects that are cookbooks.**
+.. note:: By default, the delivery-truck cookbook is configured for use with |automate|-backed cookbook projects.

 Prerequisites
 ========================================================